Zepbound Vs. Mouth Guard: What Works Best for Sleep Apnea Treatment?

 This is where Zepbound plays a role as a ‘miracle drug’.
 It can help reduce obesity and in turn treat OSA.
 Reports show that with approx. 10% loss in body weight sleep apnea events reduce by 11 times in an hour.

 But is all good with the new drug?
 Are there any side effects?
-Can pregnant or nursing mothers use it?
-Considering its high price range, can you get the drug insured?
+Can pregnant mothers or the ones who are nursing use it without concern?
 Does your sleeping style affect sleep apnea?

 I’ve detailed on all these facts and more below.